Job Scheduler

 Run func(context.Context) error // Function to execute

-Next func() time.Time // Function that calculates next run time
+Next func() time.Time // Next run time calculator

 }